-It can be hard to recruit the right talent, but with content that reflects your corporate culture you’re more likely to reach and attract the right person.
+It can be hard to recruit the right talent but, by publishing content that reflects your corporate culture, you're far more likely to attract the right people.

 Do you find it difficult to recruit the right talent into your organisation?
 One of the most effective tools you have at your disposal is also the simplest, and it’s free.
 We’re talking about words.
 Here’s how to write incredible HR copy that will entice the right recruit to your business.

 Attracting the Right Talent to Your Business with Words